WozSoftware/Woz.SimpleIOC/README.md

 # Woz.SimpleIOC

-A compact lightweight thread safe IOC library for .NET compiled to a pertable class library with support for:
+A compact lightweight thread safe IOC library for .NET compiled to a portable class library with support for:
 - .NET Framework 4.5
 - .NET Framework 4.5.1
 - .NET Framework 4.6